This savory mushroom lentil stew with spinach is healthy comfort food to the max. Vegetarian, with vegan and gluten free options.

 - A few sprigs fresh thyme

-- 5 ounces baby spinach
+- 5 ounces (142 grams) baby spinach

-- 1/4 cup heavy cream
+- ¼ cup (60 ml) heavy cream

-- 1 tablespoon balsamic vinegar
+- 1 tablespoon (15 ml) balsamic vinegar

 - Add mushrooms and cook, stirring just a few times, until nicely browned and reduced in volume by half.
 Remove mushrooms to a bowl and set aside.

-- Add onion, celery, carrots and 1/2 teaspoon of the salt and cook, stirring occasionally, until beginning to soften, about five minutes.
+- Add onion, celery, carrots and ½ teaspoon of the salt and cook, stirring occasionally, until beginning to soften, about five minutes.

 - When broth comes to a boil, reduce heat, cover, and simmer for about 30 minutes, until lentils are nice and tender.